Muswell Hill railway station

-Muswell Hill railway station was in Muswell Hill in North London, just north of the junction of Muswell Hill and Muswell Hill Place.
-Nothing remains of the station and Muswell Hill Primary School now occupies its former site.
-In the 1930s, plans were made to electrify the line and transfer the mainline service to London Underground's Northern line, but these were abandoned after the Second World War.
-The station closed for passengers in 1954 and goods in 1956.
+Muswell Hill railway station served the district of Muswell Hill, in north London, England, between 1873 and 1956.
+It was located just north of the junction of Muswell Hill and Muswell Hill Place; nothing remains of the station today and Muswell Hill Primary School now occupies its former site.
+In the 1930s, plans were made to electrify the line and transfer the main line service to London Underground's Northern line, but these were abandoned after the Second World War.